-Please note, at times when Landgate may need to collate certain information manually, the summary you receive may vary in format to the sample shown.
+Please note, at times when Landgate may need to collate certain information manually, the summary you receive may vary in format.

-You can order the extract online now and it will be sent to the email address you provide in your order.
+You can order the extract by using the link below and it will be sent to the email address you provide in your order.

-If you’d prefer you can order and personally collect a Valuation Extract from the Landgate office, please bring along photo identification so we can identify you as the property owner.
-If you are an agent acting on behalf of the property owner, we require a letter of authorisation signed by the property owner to act on their behalf.
+If you’d prefer you can order and personally collect a Valuation Extract from the Landgate office, please bring along photo identification so they can identify you as the property owner.
+If you are an agent acting on behalf of the property owner, they require a letter of authorisation signed by the property owner to act on their behalf.

 You can only order a Valuation Extract if you are the property owner or acting on behalf of a property owner as an agent.

 You will need the following information to order a valuation extract:

 - Certificate of Title number (volume and folio) or Lot on Plan number

 - email address (for extract to be sent to)

 - debit card or credit card details (for payment).

 To obtain a certified copy of the Valuation Extract for legal purposes, visit the Landgate office and the Valuer-General (or delegated Landgate officer) will be able to arrange and certify a copy of the Valuation Extract for you.